Generated Contents Enrichment: Method

-$G_{sg, pred}$ is designed with the proposed GCN tasked with producing the type of relationship $\hat r$ for each enriching edge $\hat e$ derived from the previous step.
+$G_{sg, pred}$ is designed with the proposed GCN tasked with producing the type of relation $\hat r$ for each enriching edge $\hat e$ derived from the previous step.

-Finally, a new graph $\hat g$ is assembled by combining the input graph $g$, enriching object $\hat o$, the edges $\hat e$, and the relationships $\hat r$.
+Finally, the new graph $\hat g$ is assembled by combining the input graph $g$, enriching object $\hat o$, the edges $\hat e$, and the relation labels $\hat r$.
 This comprehensive graph serves as input for the following enrichment iterations and represents the enriched scene with all the appended elements and their associated attributes.